PPC Advertising vs Click Fraud

 On top of that, in the long run, it’s not as expensive as TV, for instance.
-According to a study conducted in 2016, advertisers spent $72.09 billion on U.S. digital advertising, and $71.29 billion on TV.
+According to a study conducted in 2016, advertisers spent $72.09 billion on U.S. PPC advertising, and $71.29 billion on TV.
 These numbers clearly show that marketers chase after digital advertising since it has more to offer.

-11% of display ads were viewed by software,
+- 11% of display ads were viewed by software

-25% of video ads were viewed by software.
+- 25% of video ads were viewed by software

-Furthermore, click fraud has become some sort of a business among hackers.
+Furthermore, click fraud has become some sort of business among hackers.
 Malware that generates the false clicks is later sold to another person who can perform click frauds of his own.
 This ends up making getting to the bottom of the problem harder for click fraud detection specialists.

-How to Solve This Problem
+How to Solve This Monstrous Problem

-Click frauds do occur and they are a problem.
+Click fraud does occur and it is a huge problem.
 Enterprises, both big and small, can’t keep spending money on PPC ads and get ridiculously low ROIs.
 Completely removing the concept of online ads is not the best solution.